Paradise shelduck: Hunting

 Hunting of the species happens throughout the islands where harvest numbers range from 5% to 48% depending on the region, with an average of just over 30%.
 The hunting season usually starts on the first Saturday of May and ends on the 31st of July.
-Daily bag limits range from 6 to 25 depending from the region.
+Daily bag limits range from 6 to 25 depending on the region.

 Conservation

 Populations of the paradise shelduck used to be much smaller during pre-settlement times due to the increased forest cover but after the settlers began to inhabit the island and clear the land for pastures the populations eventually began to rise.
-But before the populations could rise, it fluctuated dramatically because of overhunting and exploitation by the settlers, only through protective measures between 1900 and 1920 and limited shooting in the South Island from 1923 to 1939 could the population rise to historical heights by 1935.
+But before the population could rise, it fluctuated dramatically because of overhunting and exploitation by the settlers.
+Only through protective measures between 1900 and 1920 and limited shooting in the South Island from 1923 to 1939, could the population rise to historical heights by 1935.

 Today the Paradise shelduck is considered by the International Union for Conservation of Nature to be a species of least concern with stable populations, with a population in the range of 600,000 to 700,000.